 The $2,500 Guaranteed Backup Contract: A Complete Walk-Through

-The DTI problem, in one paragraph
+The qualifying problem, in one paragraph

 Mortgage underwriting works off your debt-to-income ratio (DTI): your monthly debts divided by your monthly gross income.
-When you’re trying to buy a second home before selling your first, the underwriter has to count both housing payments, your current PITIA (principal, interest, taxes, insurance, and any HOA dues) plus the new home’s.
+When you’re trying to buy a second home before selling your first, the underwriter has to count both housing payments, your current full housing payment (principal, interest, taxes, insurance, and any HOA dues) plus the new home’s.
 For most move-up buyers, that combined number is too high, and the loan is denied or the buyer is forced into a sale-of-home contingency that sellers won’t accept in a competitive Arizona market.

 What the Guaranteed Backup Contract is